julia-wrobel/registr/paper/paper.md

 $\hat{h}^{-1}_i(t^*_{min,i}), \hat{h}^{-1}_i(t^*_{max,i})$ the inverse warping function evaluated at this minimum / maximum.

-The higher the penalization parameter $\lambda$, the more the starting point and endpoint of the warping function are forced towards an identity warp, i.e. the diagonal line.
-Given a specific application, $\lambda$ should be chosen s.t. unrealistic distortions of the time domain are prevented.
-To do so, the user has to run the registration approach multiple times with different $\lambda$'s to find an optimal value.

-The results of our registration approach applied to the growth curve data are shown in Figure \autoref{fig:registration}.
+In `registr()` and `register_fpca()` the type of incompleteness can be defined by argument `incompleteness`.
+When applied to the Berkeley data with simulated full incompleteness, our approach leads to a reasonable registration:

 ![\label{fig:registration}](figures/2_registration.png)

 # Acknowledgements

-We thank Fabian Scheipl for valuable methodological contributions.
+We thank Fabian Scheipl and Helmut Küchenhoff for valuable methodological contributions.

 # References